carmancater/carmancater.github.io/resume.md

     - Collaborated with a team to investigate commercial off the shelf artificial intelligence products, developed a recommendation to propose to senior leadership.

-- **Tutor & Graduate Assistant**
-Central Connecticut State University
-The Learning Center
-New Britain, CT
-08/2014 - 05/2018
-    - Helped university students across all levels of college-level Mathematics and Statistics courses, demonstrating proficiency in these subjects.
-Assisted supervisor to create the tutoring schedule.
-    - Acquired effective communication skills, able to convey complex information to non-technical audiences, which is valuable for presenting data insights to stakeholders.

 ### :books: Education